ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

    ipmitool -C 3 -I lanplus -H 10.118.45.98 -U admin -P admin -z 8196 hpm upgrade altra_scp_signed_2.10.20220531.hpm force
 ```

+Please note that the update of the firmware via IPMI interface is hardware dependent, check your server ODM/OEM for the IPMI detail for updating its firmware.

 ### BIOS Setting

 Typically SR-IOV enablement is required for Arm server to support 5G deployment in container environment.
 Through BIOS options, you can enable SR-IOV.

 ### PCIe Setting

-This is really depending on the server ODM, for example for SuperMicro server PCIe slots need to be configured.
+This is really depending on the server ODM, for example for SuperMicro server PCIe slots need to be re-configured for certain PCIe devices.
+Contact ODM/OEM to find out details.

 ### CPU Frequency Setting

-Following script can be run on each boot to temporarily force the cores to run at max CPU frequency
+Following script can be run to temporarily force the cores to run at max CPU frequency

 ```bash
 #!/bin/bash